Postprocessing module

 Here ext is the extension object (in this case the SpikeAmplitudeCalculator), and ext_data will contain the actual amplitude data.
 Note that different extensions might have different ways to return the extension.
 You can use ext.get_data? for documentation.

-We can also delete an extension:
+We can also delete an extension ourselves:

 sorting_analyzer.delete_extension("spike_amplitudes")